hanksterhan/parallel_SLIC/source/README.md

  - The third column of boundary_recall/results/eval_bdry_img.txt includes the boundary recall of each image based on the ground truth
  - The sixth column of boundary_recall/results/eval_bdry.txt is the per image, best value of the measure over all available ground truth segmentations used and averaged over all images.

- Note: The 3 file must all have the same name, just with different file extensions (ex.
+ Note: The 3 files must all have the same name, just with different file extensions (ex.
 3063.jpg, 3063.png, 3063.mat)

  Note: boundary_recall.m can run benchmarks on multiple pictures at the same time, appropriate naming is crucial to make this work properly.